Acreage: Under 50 Acres

 #1178 - Western Montgomery County.
 NEW LISTING: "The Cornucopia" SOLD

 - 28 mostly open acres - Tiny house - literally tons of fruit and nuts - private, with views If you are into huge variety of trees, fruits and nuts, then look no further - there’s never been a better, not in our experience.
 But there’s much more to recommend this place.
-28.6 surveyed acres (can easily be subdivided), over 1800’ of road frontage, yet private, with exceptional 180 degree views.
+28.7 surveyed acres (can easily be subdivided), over 1800’ of road frontage, yet private, with exceptional 180 degree views.
 It is in an Amish area, quiet, yet less than 10 minutes to town, and very easily accessible to the produce auction too.
+And it's private.

 Most of the land is rolling and is in hay, yet there is a small amount of mature woods in 2 areas.
 Variety of soils, mostly excellent, all with southern exposure.
 There is a seasonal stream and a good pond site.
 And a drilled well.
 The tiny home (12X25”) is cute as it could be.
 Beautiful plank floors.
 It smells great too, woody.
 There are 2 shallow sleeping lofts.
-Included is a parlour stove.
+Included is a parlour stove, a table, chairs and a futon.
 It has a composting toilet (near, but outside - no odor, clean), and a rainwater tank next to it.
 Hidden nearby is a fully cemented earth-covered structure for produce storage.
-Taxes are $1513.79 (no Star exemption taken) and it is priced to sell at only $140000.
-You’ll not find another like it, anywhere, at any price. |
+Taxes are $1200 (no Star exemption taken) and it is priced to sell at only $145000.
+You’ll not find another like it, anywhere, at any price.
+OK, here’s a partial list of what is growing: a variety of apples, Asian pear (2O) plums (10), cherries, peaches, walnuts, pecans, hazelnuts, gooseberries, rose and rose hips, pear-apple (a cross between the two), pear, grapes, a variety of herbs, hazelnuts, oaks, kiwi (2), alder, raspberries, … |

 Didn’t find exactly what you wanted?
 We maintain good relations with our competitors and, even though they do not specialize as we do, once in a while one of them will have a place.
 If you spy one, let us know and we will work with it for you.
 You have spent time with us so we could see with your eyes.
 Let’s not give up our good working relationship.